sh2/extension-summarize-translate-gemini/README.md

 You can obtain a Gemini API Key from [Google AI for Developers](https://ai.google.dev/).
 This extension currently uses following models:

-- Gemini 1.5 Flash (Preview) for Text and Images
+- Gemini 1.5 Flash for Text and Images
 - Gemini 1.0 Pro for Text and Gemini Pro Vision for Images

 ## Usage